faithyeojw/Home-Automation-System-Tinkercad/README.md

 # Home-Automation-System-Tinkercad-
 hey there! :3

-this file can be used to deploy in Tinkercad to stimulate a smart home system with an arduino.
+this file can be used to deploy in Tinkercad to stimulate a smart home system with an Arduino Uno R3.

 the code is written in c++.